PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 Things you cannot be asked:
 * religion, family status, marital status, are you pregnant, where are you from, etc.

+Technical Interview:
+This varies from field to field, but often involves being asked how you would solve some problem.

+**Follow up:**
+I typically send a quick email thanking them for their time and any follow up questions that weren't answered during the interview.
+I also ask when I should expect a decision if it wasn't stated during the interview.

 # The Offer <a name="offer"></a>
 ---